-The preparation, photocopying, storage and administration of all paper-based assessments are the sole responsibility of the course instructor.
-In addition, the instructor is charged with making copies of scripts of all major assessments (those contributing 20% or more to final course grade) of students.
+The preparation, photocopying, storage and administration of all paper-based assessments are the of students.

-- 1. The instructor must prepare paper-based assessments in strict security and confidentiality.
-For each course, as per HEC guidelines, the instructor must prepare two final examinations (the second being used as a fallback to the first should the instructor have reason to doubt the security and confidentiality of the first.) - 2.
-For final exams, the instructor must personally give the assessment and its key solution to the internal verifier to be verified according to the Internal Verification Procedure.
+1. The instructor must prepare paper-based assessments in strict security and confidentiality.
+For each course, as per HEC guidelines, the instructor must prepare two final examinations (the second being used as a fallback to the first should the instructor have reason to doubt the security and confidentiality of the first.)

+2. For final exams, the instructor must personally give the assessment and its key solution to the internal verifier to be verified according to the Internal Verification Procedure.
 The verification must be done in a closed meeting with the instructor and in complete security and confidentiality.
-Subsequently, the instructor must make any necessary modifications to the final exam and/or its key solution, according to the suggestions of the verifier. - 6.
-The instructor must make the required number of copies of the paper-based assessment, taking every care that no trace of the assessment is left behind.
-The copies of the assessment must be stored in the instructor's safe custody and a copy of the final verified final exam along with key solution is secured with the chairperson in case of any emergency until the time of release to students. - 3.
-The instructor must distribute the assessment question papers to students at the due time either directly or in collaboration with other invigilators. - On completion of the paper-based assessment, the instructor and/or other invigilator(s) must collect the answer scripts from students. - 5.
-The students' scripts must be marked by the instructor in conditions of full and complete security and confidentiality.
+Subsequently, the instructor must make any necessary modifications to the final exam and/or its key solution, according to the suggestions of the verifier.

+6. The instructor must make the required number of copies of the paper-based assessment, taking every care that no trace of the assessment is left behind.
+The copies of the assessment must be stored in the instructor's safe custody and a copy of the final verified final exam along with key solution is secured with the chairperson in case of any emergency until the time of release to students.

+3. The instructor must distribute the assessment question papers to students at the due time either directly or in collaboration with other invigilators.

+4. On completion of the paper-based assessment, the instructor and/or other invigilator(s)

+must collect the answer scripts from students.

+5. The students' scripts must be marked by the instructor in conditions of full and complete security and confidentiality.

-- 6. After the marking process for continuous and final assessment, the instructor must keep sample copies of the answer scripts in the Course Files according to the requirements of the university's quality assurance system. - For paper-based assessments during continuous evaluation (e.g., tests/exams, quizzes, etc.), course instructors must return marked answer scripts to students after evaluation and marking. - 8.
+- 6. After the marking process for continuous and final assessment, the instructor must keep sample copies of the answer scripts in the Course Files according to the requirements of the university's quality assurance system. - 7.
+For paper-based assessments during continuous evaluation (e.g., tests/exams, quizzes, etc.), course instructors must return marked answer scripts to students after evaluation and marking. - 8.
 For final exams, three sample answer scripts must be selected for the Internal and External Moderation Procedures and these must also be handled in a way that preserves strict confidentiality and security. - 9.
 After the moderation and marking processes are completed, the instructors must assure that all marked student scripts of final examinations (original copies) and/or of marked student scripts of major assessments (verified copies as the original, as per university guidelines, having been returned to students) are submitted to the chairperson of the concerned department.